lit-mod-viz/narrative-time-space/annotator-guidelines.md

 or circumscribe an event's duration.
 All markers may be precise or vague, and operate on varying levels of time granularity, from seconds to decades.

-**Distinguish between when time (or space) is used to mark a scene change, and when it indicates something else.**
+Note that not all time changes correspond to a change in scene.
+You must distinguish between when time is used to mark a scene change, and when it indicates something else.

+**Examples**

+"But I have studied the place for myself," continued Mr. Enfield.
+"It seems scarcely a house.
+There is no other door, and nobody goes in or out of that one but, once in a great while, the gentleman of my adventure.
+There are three windows looking on the court on the first floor; none below; the windows are always shut but they're clean.
+And then there is a chimney which is generally smoking; so somebody must live there.
+And yet it's not so sure; for the buildings are so packed together about that court, that it's hard to say where one ends and another begins."

+The pair walked on again for a while in silence; and then, "Enfield," said Mr. Utterson, "that's a good rule of yours."

 ## Space changes

-While spaces in a novel can be hierarchically organized by relations of containment (town > house > bedroom), we are interested in the *specific and dynamic* over the general and static.
+While spaces in a novel can be hierarchically organized by relations of containment (with rooms or streets always occurring within more general settings such as houses or cities), we are interested in the *specific and dynamic* over the general and static.
 Pay attention to the constantly shifting spatial frames that capture the immediate surroundings of events - the props and backdrops that potentiate characters' thoughts and actions from scene to scene.
-(Settings like rooms , streets, always occur within more general settings like houses or cities, but we want to look at changes in the specific surroundings..)

 Strong indicators of significant spatial change may include partitions and pathways between spaces (walls, hallways, doors, windows), and actions of crossing